Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Brown sugar – I like to use brown sugar in place of granulated sugar for added richness and moisture.

-• Eggs – eggs beaten with the sugar until light and fluffy is what gives these brownies a natural rise.
+• Eggs – large eggs beaten with the sugar until light and fluffy is what gives these brownies a natural rise.

 • Vanilla extract – I like to use the same amount of vanilla bean paste in place of vanilla extract for a richer, deeper flavor.